-A lot of us want to live a simple life but when we try to put it into practice, our accumulated stuff, bad spending habits and lack of preparedness get in the way.
+A lot of us want to live a better, more simple life, but when we try to put it into practice, our accumulated stuff, bad spending habits and lack of preparedness get in the way.

 It’s easy to start the new year with good intentions only to fall off the wagon by February 1.
 If you want to save money this year and create a more peaceful, simple lifestyle, small changes can have big results.
 The ideas below will help you to save money all while living more simply.
 Save this post to Pinterest.